 Imagine this scenario: you’ve just run your first few A/B tests and taken action based on the results.
 The primary call-to-action button on your homepage is now orange instead of gray.
 Extra steps in your checkout funnel have been removed to reduce friction.
 You’re wondering: where does the next great idea come from?
 Maybe you have several ideas; which do you choose?

-There’s a good chance these questions sound familiar to you, even if you’re part of a mature optimization organization.
+There’s a good chance these questions sound familiar to you, even if you’re part of a mature experimentation program.
 Many teams, no matter the size, face a shared set of challenges when it comes to building an impactful, data-driven practice.
 These challenges include how to research, ideate, plan, develop and interpret the results of tests and campaigns to maximize impact.

-Optimizely makes it easy to A/B test and personalize your website.
-Below, we offer a series of articles to guide you through A/B testing strategy and practice of experience optimization.
+Optimizely makes it easy to experiment with and personalize your website.
+Below, we offer a series of articles to guide you through the strategy and practice of running an experimentation program.

 There are five major stages in the Optimization Methodology:

-Your team works through each of these stages, from ideation to production, with every test or campaign it creates.
+Your team works through each of these stages, from ideation to production, with every experiment you run.
 This iterative cycle helps your testing organization continually learn from and improve your site experience, to drive business goals.

 The articles below help you plan more effectively through each stage.
 So, when you analyze results in production (stage 5), you can monitor how improvement in one test affects other valuable revenue sources on your site -- because you set up monitoring goals in design (stage 3).
 Or, you can turn interesting data in your results into the next great idea you'll test (stage 2).